Hurtak/petrhurtak.com/articles/_drafts/debian-packages/article.md

 ## Debian install script

 - Creat file named `debian/package-name.install`.
-- Put there what you want to copy into the debian package.
-- From file stystem : into debian package - then during installation these files will be installed in the right specified path.
+- In this file we specify what files or folders should be copied into the package.
+Then once the package will be installed, these files will be copied from the package into the filesystem.
 - Directory is relative to the parent of _debian_ directory, eg if you have `project/debian/package-name.install`, paths will be relative to `project` dir.

 ```